Wirecloud/wirecloud/docs/source/widgets/widget_mashup_rdf_ontology.rst

 two  specifications ,that build upon the linked data principles, has been defined as RDF(S) vocabularies.
 The first one defines the information wirecloud uses to instantiate a widget, including user preferences, state properties, wiring info etc.
-On the other hand, the second ontology specifies information about a mash-up in wirecloud, that is a workspace instance, including platform information like tabs, and widget composition information like widget instances, wiring and channels between widgets etc.
+On the other hand, the second ontology specifies information about a mashup in wirecloud, that is a workspace instance, including platform information like tabs, and widget composition information like widget instances, wiring and channels between widgets etc.